pantheon-systems/documentation/source/content/inclusive-language.md

 ## What is Inclusive Language?

-Inclusive language is [defined](https://www.collinsdictionary.com/us/dictionary/english/inclusive-language) as "language that avoids the use of certain expressions or words that might be considered to exclude particular groups of people."
+<dfn id="inclusive-lang">Inclusive language</dfn> is [defined](https://www.collinsdictionary.com/us/dictionary/english/inclusive-language) as "language that avoids the use of certain expressions or words that might be considered to exclude particular groups of people."

 When using inclusive language, you are "acknowledging diversity, conveying respect to all people, being sensitive to differences, and promoting equitable opportunities." - [University of Oregon](https://communications.uoregon.edu/inclusive-language)